remastr/release-automation/README.md

 After adding this key, you need to delete `Deploy Key` that was previously added automatically in Circle CI.
 Also do not forget to follow last step of the CircleCI guide provided above to put the key into the BitBucket.

+## 7. Figuring out command to get current project version

+Since the project version is specified inside project configuration file, it needs to be retrieved.
+Commands for version retrieval:

+Poetry:
+`poetry version --short`

+NPM:
+`npm pkg get version | sed 's/"//g'`

+This command will be used in next step.

-## 7. Including script execution in CI/CD tool pipeline
+## 8. Including script execution in CI/CD tool pipeline

 ### GitLab + GitLab CI